dippy2214/FNAF-Bros-Brawl/README.md

 coordinates.
 I still had plenty of fun issues though, such as forgetting to add default values and exploding the cameras position on startup - an issue I only noticed when fixing a different issue caused by setting the camera's position exactly.
 Instead, the program now lerped towards a target position, creating a much smoother movement.

+### 🌍 Meeting The Real World
+At this point in development, the team decided it was worth integrating what we currently had into one project which we could all build off.
+We had all made decent progress in our own areas, and Iris was reading to start working on a wider variety of tasks required for making the whole game rather than just core systems.
+As such, I now had real player characters to test with, curtesy of Patrick.

+And immediately it caused me some problems.

+What started happening was that now that the players could move freely, and were recieving knockback from Logan's attacking system, they could move even faster than the camera could resize.
+A painful oversight, and one that would affect everyone elses ability to debug their own functionality, so I made sure to come in early the next day and implement a fix.
+Fortunately, as you may have guessed, this was a simple problem to solve, but I hope this paragraph can convery the panic I felt when I recieved a message shortly after leaving saying that my teammates couldn't see where the players were, with no further context.
+Thanks, guys 🙂.